Note

 ISV solutions as part of One Version automated deployment

-Although Microsoft doesn't currently plan to release ISV solutions as part of the One Version automated deployment process, this option might become available at some point.
+Although Microsoft doesn't currently plan to release ISV solutions as part of the One Version automated deployment process, this option might become available.
 However, Microsoft must first align engineering processes to make this option feasible.

-Here are some areas where alignment will be required:
+Here are some areas where alignment is required:

 - Feature management – The user must be able to control when a new feature is turned on.